Texas executes man for killing police officer in botched 1988 robbery

 Jennings shot Howard twice, and then shot him a third time after the officer collapsed on the floor, according to prison records.

+A federal appeals court earlier this week rejected a bid for a stay of execution that argued Jennings had lacked adequate legal representation for taking full advantage of possible appeals of his case.

+A total of 25 people were executed in the United States last year, according to the nonprofit Death Penalty Information Center.

-Reporting by Steve Gorman in Los Angeles; Additional reporting and writing by Rich McKay in Atlanta; Editing by Sandra Maler and Peter Cooney
+Reporting by Rich McKay in Atlanta and Steve Gorman in Los Angeles; Editing by Sandra Maler and Peter Cooney